 Ex 6.8 - Camille is running for local office and she pays Julia to post a message on Julia's blog supporting Camille's candidacy.
-Camille's committee must report the payment as an expenditure on the Form 460.
+Camille's committee must report the payment as an expenditure on the Form 460. report payments to that individual.

-Paid Blogger.
-The safe harbor for an individual's uncompensated Internet activity does not apply to a blogger a committee pays to support or oppose a candidate or measure.
-The committee must report payments to that individual.
 The safe harbor also does not apply to a blogger who receives a majority of his or her advertisement revenue from a single candidate or committee because he or she is not considered to be providing uncompensated personal services.